tylez/SwiftCourse/README.md

 In this app i only want to know how to use apple watch interface, and know some of their aspects.

 - Five APP - UIAlertView.
-this is a simple app to how to show a UIAlertView.
+This is a simple app to how to show a UIAlertView.